 - Many textbook publishers have resources available to support student self-checks, including practice quizzes and flashcards.
 Check with your publisher rep or visit the textbook publisher’s website for more information.

 Adding feedback in Canvas quizzes : You can add feedback to any assessment question created with New Quizzes.
 Students can view your feedback when they view their results after submitting an assessment.
 In addition to general feedback, students will see all feedback comments relevant to their answer choices.

 You can also add feedback to any answer choice when creating a Multiple Choice question.

 Note: Because Essay and File Upload question types require manual grading, any feedback responses added to these question types only display after the quiz is graded and scores are posted.

 In a meta-analysis of studies that evaluated the impact of peer assessment on academic performance, Double, McGrane, and Hopfenbeck (2019) concluded that the effectiveness of peer assessment was remarkably robust across a wide range of contexts.

 Peer assessment can be formative or summative.
-Students can give feedback on each other’s drafts before a final product is submitted, or they can use a rubric to grade final submissions.
+Students can give feedback on each other’s drafts before a final product is submitted.

 Peer assessment can be used with written work, presentations, performances, posters, videos, and other types of assignments and as a strategy for students to assess the contributions of peers to group work and assignments (University of British Columbia, n.d.).